rogosprojects/krelease-tracker/README.md

 - **REST API**: Endpoints for triggering collection, retrieving current releases, and accessing release history
 - **Web Interface**:
   - Dashboard with hierarchical table view and full-text search
-  - Timeline page with release history visualization
+  - Timeline page with release history visualization and cross-environment comparison
+  - Environment comparison page for analyzing ALL components across ALL environments
   - Badge viewer to generate shields.io style badges for READMEs
+  - Visual difference detection with color-coded indicators (green for matching, yellow for different, gray for missing)
   - Authentication support for API keys and badges
   - Multi-client, multi-environment support
 - **Master and Slave Modes**: Centralized monitoring and control for multi-cluster deployments.
-[Read the full guide](MASTER_MODE_GUIDE.md)
+[Read the full guide](docs/MASTER_MODE_GUIDE.md)

 ![Release Tracker Dashboard](docs/images/master_screen.png)